AriesLR/Aetherium/README.md

 ### Installer Version:

-1. **Download and Install**: Download [Aetherium-Setup.exe](https://github.com/arieslr/Aetherium/releases/latest/download/Aetherium-Setup.exe).
+1. **Download and Install**: Download `Aetherium-Setup.exe` from the [Releases](https://github.com/arieslr/Aetherium/releases/latest) page.
 Run the installer and follow the on-screen instructions to complete the installation process.

 2. **Configure Your Server**: After installation, launch Aetherium and navigate to the configuration page to set up your server settings (see [Configuration](#configuration)).